Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

 COMPANY | DATE DELISTED | REASON |

-ASIAN AMERICAN MEDICAL GROUP LIMITED (AJJ) | 24 Nov 23 | we understand ASX removed the company from listing because its securities have been suspended from quotation for a continuous period of two years |
+SILVER METAL GROUP LIMITED (SMG) | 09 Mar 25 | we understand the company was delisted because its securities have been suspended from trading for a continuous period of more than 2 years |

-Download delisted companies calendar years 1996-2022
+Download delisted companies calendar years 1996-2024

 Please click on the appropriate year below to see in csv format, companies delisted in that calendar year along with the date, official ASX reason and our explanation for the delisting.
 (Note that our explanation includes the amount of consideration payable to shareholders where a company has been taken over or merged.)